substratusai/kubeai/docs/concepts/resource-profiles.md

 # Resource Profiles

-A resource profile maps a type of compute resource (i.e. NVIDIA L4 GPU) to a collection of Kubernetes settings that are set on inference server Pods.
+A resource profile maps a type of compute resource (i.e. NVIDIA L4 GPU) to a collection of Kubernetes settings that are configured on inference server Pods.
 These profiles are defined in the KubeAI `config.yaml` file (via a ConfigMap).
 Each model specifies the resource profile that it requires.

-Kubernetes Model resources specify the resource profile and the count of that resource that they require:
+Kubernetes Model resources specify a resource profile and the count of that resource that they require:

 ```yaml
 # model.yaml